htmfilho/htmfilho.github.io/_posts/2021/2021-03-07-terraform-azure-function.md

 Using code to build infrastructure is a practice known as "**Infrastructure as Code**".
 Cloud providers have been serving APIs to create and maintain resources for years now.
 But some clever people out there have built tools that take care of the hard part and make available domain-specific languages to better describe cloud resources.
 The most popular tools out there are [Ansible](https://www.ansible.com) and [Terraform](https://www.terraform.io).
 Ansible is cool, but I'm going to work with Terraform because it is written in [Go](https://golang.org), a language that I'm particularly passionate about.

 We have provisioned some resources when [Deploying an Azure Function in Go](/2021/01/azure-function-golang-2.html), using [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/).
 We created a [resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal#what-is-a-resource-group), a [storage account](https://docs.microsoft.com/en-us/azure/storage/), an [application service plan](https://docs.microsoft.com/en-us/azure/app-service/overview-hosting-plans), and a [function app](https://docs.microsoft.com/en-us/azure/azure-functions/).

-Now, here is how it look like in Terraform:
+We can do the same using Terraform.
+The subfolder `/terraform` in this [repo](https://github.com/htmfilho/blog-examples/tree/main/azure/function) contains the scripts that demonstrate that.
+Let's start explaining the [`main.tf`](https://github.com/htmfilho/blog-examples/blob/main/azure/function/terraform/main.tf) file:

 {% highlight terraform %}
 terraform {